Rubus calycinoides

-Rubus calycinoides is a flowering plant in the rose family (Rosaceae) native to Asia from the Himalayas to Myanmar.
-It was described by Otto Kunze in 1879.
+Rubus calycinoides is a species of flowering plant in the rose family native to Asia from the Himalayas to Myanmar.

 Taxonomy

+The species was described by Otto Kunze in 1879.

 The botanical name Rubus calycinoides can be misleading, as the name was separately published to refer to two distinct species.
-R. calycinoides, as described by Bunzo Hayata and Gen-ichi Koidzumi in 1913, is now considered a taxonomic synonym of Rubus rolfei.
+R. calycinoides, as described by Bunzo Hayata and Gen-ichi Koidzumi in 1913, is now considered a taxonomic synonym of R. rolfei.